Skip to main content

 To transform from a small startup to a huge profit engine, you must develop 4 sets of habits and routines:

-Decisions: The bulk of the book focuses on applying the concepts above to 4 key foundations needed for lasting business growth: People, Strategy, Execution and Cash.
+• Decisions: The bulk of the book focuses on applying the concepts above to 4 key foundations needed for lasting business growth: (i) People, (ii) Strategy, (iii) Execution and (iv) Cash.

-The Scaling Up book is like a detailed guidebook that walks you through various tools for each of these 4 foundations (worksheets are downloadable from the Scaling Up website).
+The Scaling Up book is like a detailed guidebook that walks you through various tools for each of these 4 foundations.
 We’ll now give a broad outline of the key concept/components for the 4 foundations of People, Strategy, Execution and Cash.
-Do get a copy of our full 15-page summary for a detailed overview and to consolidate the steps/idea visually with our 1-page infographic summary.
+For a detailed overview, check out our full 15-page version of the Signing Up summary.

 The 4 Foundations: People, Strategy, Execution, Cash